1997 NCAA Division I-A football rankings

 Two human polls comprised the 1997 National Collegiate Athletic Association (NCAA) Division I-A football rankings.
-Unlike most sports, college football's governing body, the NCAA, does not bestow a national championship, instead that title is bestowed by one or more different polling agencies.
+Unlike most sports, college football's governing body, the NCAA, did not bestow a national championship; instead that title was bestowed by one or more different polling agencies.
 There are two main weekly polls that begin in the preseason—the AP Poll and the Coaches Poll.